pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * http://a16z.com/
 * https://twitter.com/pmarca

-Interviewed by Eric Reis.
+Interviewed by Eric Ries.
 Notable quotes:

 * Pivoted twice when it was still called, "We fucked up"
 * When you get a ton of customer service requests it means you are succeeded.